-According to Gresham's Law, a fundamental concept in the theory of money -- previously known as Copernicus's Law, though the basic idea goes back at least to classical Greek times -- bad money always drives good money out of circulation.
+According to Gresham's Law -- said by Sykes (1992, pg 19) to be "named (erroneously) after the Elizabethan financier Sir Thomas Gresham" -- a fundamental concept in the theory of money previously known as Copernicus's Law -- though the basic idea goes back at least to classical Greek times -- bad money always drives good money out of circulation.

 When I was a kid they took the last trace of silver out of (US) dimes.
-People immediately started checking their change for them, and took the quickly dwindling number out of circulation in a jiffy.
-They became collectibles, stashed assets.
+I remember people immediately started checking their change for the silver ones, and took the quickly dwindling number out of circulation in a jiffy.
+They became collectibles, stashed away assets.

 That's Gresham's Law in action: people hoard the better money and try to get rid of the debased money which has been dumped into the system to replace it.